gopheracademy/gopheracademy-web/content/advent-2017/go-execution-tracer.md

 ```

 To collect the traces we need to issue a request to the endpoint, e.g, `curl localhost:8181/debug/pprof/trace?seconds=10 > trace.out`.
 This request will block for 10 seconds and the trace data will written to the file `trace.out`.
 A trace generated like this can be viewed the same way as we did before: `go tool trace trace.out`.

+> Security note: beware that exposing pprof handlers to the Internet is not advisable.
+The recommendation is to expose these endpoints on a different http.Server that is only bound to the loopback interface.
+[This blog post](http://mmcloughlin.com/posts/your-pprof-is-showing) discusses the risks and has code samples on how to properly expose pprof handlers.

 Before gathering the trace, let's start by generating some load on our service using `wrk`: